-Criteria for UK Visitor Visa Extensions from Inside the UK
+Criteria for UK Visit Visa Extension

 An extension is not possible if a visitor is on a Permitted Paid Engagement (PPE) Visa or is a transit visitor.
-However, Other types of visitors can potentially apply for an extension during their stay if they are able to meet the following criteria:
+However, other types of visitors can potentially apply for an extension during their stay if they are able to meet the following criteria:

 - Suitability and Eligibility Requirements – an extension application to stay as a visitor in the UK must satisfy that the visitor will continue to meet the requisite requirements relating to suitability and eligibility prescribed in the Immigration Rules;